amor71/LiuAlgoTrader/docs/source/Troubleshooting.rst

 **Running Liu applications**

 `pip install liualgotrader` installs 4 executables scripts (a.k.a applications): **liu**, **trader**, **backtester** and **optimizer**.
 On Windows (unlike Linux), it is not possible to execute the application by typing its name.
-You need to type `py <path>\liu`.
+You need to type `python <path>\liu`.
 Where <path> depends on your local setup.

-For example, assuming you have Python 3.9.x installed on your Windows machine, use to below steps to create a dedicated `virtual environment` for Liu:
+For example, assuming you have Python 3.9.x installed on your Windows machine, follow the steps bellow to create a dedicated `virtual environment` for Liu:

  .. code-block:: bash

-    py -m venv liu
+    python -m venv liu
     liu\Scripts\activate
     pip install liualgotrader
-    py liu\Scripts\liu quickstart
+    python liu\Scripts\liu quickstart

 Good Luck!